exercism/docs/building/configlet/README.md

 ## Syncing exercise data with the problem-specifications repo

-The tertiary function of configlet is to sync test data.
+The tertiary function of configlet is to various data for practice exercises.

 A [Practice Exercise](/docs/building/tracks/practice-exercises) on an Exercism track is often implemented from a specification in the [`exercism/problem-specifications`](https://github.com/exercism/problem-specifications) repo.